 Board members serve for two-year terms (renewable).
 Besides directing the activity of the organization in regular board meetings, members participate in committees, help with events, and promote LITE in the community.

-2012-2014 Board members
+2017-2019 Board members

-Allan Beach – Co-chair (renewed term until 2013)
+Janelle Whitley – Co-Chair (renewed term until 2019)

-Denise G. – Treasurer (renewed term until 2013)
+Doug Forbes – Co-Chair (renewed term until 2018)

-Lindsey McBain (renewed term until 2014)
+Lindsey McBain – Secretary (renewed term until 2018)

 Lindsey McBain works for the Spark Service of the Canadian CED Network.
 Lindsey’s interest in LITE began when he volunteered for the annual pancake breakfast.
 His work with the national network gives him a broad perspective on the current CED work across the country.

-Antonio Buccini (renewed term until 2014)
+Brent Vandurme (renewed term until 2018)